The difference between celiac disease and gluten intolerance

 What is celiac disease?

 Celiac disease is an autoimmune disorder that affects the digestive system.
-When a person with celiac disease eats food containing gluten, an immune response is triggered in the small intestine.
+When a person with celiac disease eats food containing gluten, an immune response is triggered in the small intestine (NHS, 2022).
 Over time, this reaction damages the small intestine.

 Symptoms of celiac disease